 Each Institutional Investor Warrant represents the right to purchase one Class A Ordinary Share at a price of \$1.65 per share in cash, subject to certain customary adjustments.
 The Institutional Investor Warrants became exercisable on August 12, 2022 and will expire on (i) August 12, 2027, in the case of the Series A Warrants and (ii) August 12, 2024, in the case of the Series B Warrants.
 As of August 12, 2022, there were 12,121,214 Series A warrants and 6,060,607 Series B Warrants outstanding.
 Pursuant to the terms of the Institutional Investor Warrants, a holder may exercise its Institutional Investor Warrant for a whole number of Class A Ordinary Shares.
-The Company is generally not obligated to deliver any Class A Ordinary Shares pursuant to the exercise of an Institutional Investor Warrant and generally has no obligation to settle such Institutional Investor Warrant exercise unless a registration statement under the Securities Act with respect to the Class A Ordinary Shares underlying the Institutional Investor Warrants is then effective and a prospectus relating thereto is current; provided, however, if, at any time after the Restricted Period, a registration statement under the Securities Act with respect to the Class A Ordinary Shares underlying the Institutional Investor Warrants is not then effective or a prospectus relating thereto is not then current, the holder of such Institutional Investor Warrant may exercise such Institutional Investor Warrant by means of a cashless exercise in which such holder will be entitled to receive a number of Class A Ordinary Shares according to a formula set forth in such Institutional Investor Warrant.
-The Institutional Investor
+The Company is generally not obligated to deliver any Class A Ordinary Shares pursuant to the exercise of an Institutional Investor Warrant and generally has no obligation to settle such Institutional Investor Warrant exercise unless a registration statement under the Securities Act with respect to the Class A Ordinary Shares underlying the Institutional Investor Warrants is then effective and a prospectus relating thereto is current; provided, however, if, at any time after the Restricted Period, a registration statement under the Securities A Ordinary Shares underlying the Institutional Investor Warrant by means of a cashless exercise in which such holder of such Institutional Investor Warrant may exercise such Institutional Investor Warrant by means of a cashless exercise in which such holder will be entitled to receive a number of Class A Ordinary Shares according to a formula set forth in such Institutional Investor